Rwanda Counts Cost After Floods, Landslides Kill 130 - UrduPoint

 Rubavu, Rwanda, (APP - UrduPoint / Pakistan Point News - 4th May, 2023 ) :Rwandans grieved Thursday for lost loved ones and destroyed homes after powerful floods and landslides tore through the country killing at least 130 people and leaving many thousands homeless.

-The government was still counting the cost as families prepared to bury their dead in the aftermath of a natural disaster caused by torrential rains in the steep and hilly country.
+The government was still counting the cost as families began burying their dead in the aftermath of one of the worst such natural disasters in years in the hilly East African nation.

-Rivers of mud swept away homes and other infrastructure and cut off roads in several parts of the country, particularly the Western Province bordering Lake Kivu where the worst devastation was reported.
+Rivers of mud swept away homes and other infrastructure and cut off roads after heavy rains in several areas, particularly the Western Province bordering Lake Kivu where the worst devastation was reported.

 "I found my child buried under rocks and bricks that fell on him during the heavy rains.
 He died at the hospital," Anonciata, who only gave one name, told AFP in the hard-hit district of Karongi.